How to Identify Birds from Photos

 Bird Photo Identification Limitations

-- Rare species, escaped cage birds, hybrids, and regional vagrants may be ranked lower than common local lookalikes.
+- Rare species, escaped cage birds, hybrids, regional vagrants, juveniles, and molting birds may be ranked below common local lookalikes.

 - AI results should not be used as the only evidence for rare bird reports, scientific records, or sensitive conservation decisions.